 Instructions

-- PREP: Coarsley chop the onion, pepper, jalapeรฑo (Note 1), and garlic.
+- Coarsely chop the onion, pepper, jalapeño (see note 1), and garlic.

-- ADD INGREDIENTS: Add roughly chopped onion, pepper, jalapeรฑos, and garlic into a large (12-cup) food processor.
-Include entire can of tomatoes (with sauce), undrained diced green chiles, cilantro, lime juice, sugar, salt (Note 2), cumin, pepper, tomato paste, and apple cider vinegar.
+- Add roughly chopped onion, pepper, jalapeños, and garlic to a large (12-cup) food processor.
+Include entire can of tomatoes (with sauce), undrained diced green chiles, cilantro, 2 tablespoons lime juice, sugar, salt (see note 2), cumin, pepper, tomato paste, and apple cider vinegar.

-- ADJUST: Taste and adjust salt, pepper, and lime juice to your liking.
-Transfer to an airtight container and chill in fridge for about an hour before serving, allowing flavors to meld and salsa to cool.
-Chilling isn't essential but enhances flavors.
+- Taste and adjust salt, pepper, and lime juice to your liking.
+Transfer to an airtight container and chill in fridge for about 1 hour before serving, allowing flavors to meld and salsa to cool.
+Chilling isn’t essential but enhances flavors.

 Video